lokalized/lokalized-java/README.md

 * The object's keys are the translation keys, e.g. `"I read {{bookCount}} books."`
 * The value for a translation key can be a string (simple cases) or an object (complex cases)

-With formalities out of the way, let's return to our example `en-GB` strings file, which contains a single translation.
+With formalities out of the way, let's examine an example UK English (`en-GB`) strings file, which contains a single translation.
 We can use the string form shorthand to concisely express our intent:

 ```json
 {